roytang/blog/content/replies/2014/05/chpdbl9/index.md

 - comicbooks
 ---

-Old Charles said some stuff to young Charles that I liked, it started something like "It's the greatest gift that we have, to bear the pain without breaking, ..." does anyone remember the rest of it.\n\nGreat movie!
+Old Charles said some stuff to young Charles that I liked, it started something like "It's the greatest gift that we have, to bear the pain without breaking, ..." does anyone remember the rest of it.

+Great movie!
 It's the X-Men movie we deserve!